avinashpandu/ADOAssignment2/readme.txt

 	Function : getFrameContents
 	----------------------------

-#1)Check if the buffer pool has been initialized.If not,throw an appropriate error code.
+1)Check if the buffer pool is null.If not,throw an appropriate error code.
 2)Traverse till the end of page frame and read the page numbers to the array.
 3)Return the array pointer.